MBlazina/reusable-web-components-svelte/README.md

 5. ### Svelte each block
-Going trough a list of elements and generating required items is very easy using the each block nad it looks like:
+Going through a list of elements and generating required items is very easy using the each block nad it looks like:
 ```
 {#each items as item}
     <li> {item} </li>